TRANSIBÉRICA 2020 | RULES

 2.2 In case of a medical or mechanical emergency use any kind of transport you need and return to the exact point to continue the ride.

-2.3 Drafting is not allowed in Transibérica Ultracycling Race.
+2.3 Drafting is not allowed in Transibérica.
 This means you can’t explicity follow any rider or vehicle which could give you an aerodynamic aid (this rule shall not apply during the neutralized start or for pairs category riders).

 2.4 If for any reason you ride at the same pace as another rider, you must do it side-by-side.
-But remember this is an individual race and riding in group is not allowed.
+But remember this is an individual ride and riding in group is not allowed.

 RULE#3 BE SELF-SUFFICIENT

-3.1 Transibérica Ultracycling Race is a bikepacking self-supported competition: Food, drink and belongings must be carried by you or acquired unplanned en-route.
+3.1 Transibérica is a bikepacking self-supported competition: Food, drink and belongings must be carried by you or acquired unplanned en-route.

-3.2 Booking accommodation or any logistic support before the race is not allowed.
+3.2 Booking accommodation or any logistic support before the event is not allowed.

 3.3 Support crew or virtual base-camps is prohibited.
 Unexpected and unrequested help en-route is allowed.